Margaret Hodge: Views

 At a keynote speech to the Institute for Public Policy Research on 26 November 2004, Hodge defended the concept of greater state regulation of individuals' choices, asserting only that "some may call it the nanny state but I call it a force for good".

 On 17 November 2006, it was reported by the Islington Tribune that Hodge described the Iraq War as a "big mistake in foreign affairs".
 This report, relayed by BBC News, appeared to cast doubt on Hodge's confidence in Tony Blair's foreign policy since 1998.
 A Downing Street spokesperson responded by pointing out that "Margaret Hodge voted for military action in Iraq.
 Since then, she has always spoken in favour of it."

-In the 2015 Labour Party leadership election, she nominated Liz Kendall.
+In the 2015 Labour leadership election, she nominated Liz Kendall.

 In June 2016, together with Ann Coffey, Hodge called for a motion of no confidence in party leader Jeremy Corbyn.
 The following month, she supported Owen Smith in the 2016 Labour leadership election.
 Hodge identifies as a Zionist.